 The annual risk of sudden cardiac death or life-threatening ventricular arrhythmia was 2.4% in this study, which is comparable to a previous report estimating the risk to be 2.9% (Harrild et al., Circulation 2009).
 A noninvasive and straightforward risk assessment tool would be extremely helpful in identifying candidates for therapies (specifically ICD) to diminish the risk of sudden cardiac death in this patient population.
 Other previously identified risk factors, including LV end-diastolic pressure, are not practical, as they require an invasive procedure.
 This study suggests that LV longitudinal function may become an important adjunct in risk assessment, although the development of a powerful risk score would require a large patient population with a relatively long follow-up period.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound

 Keywords: Tetralogy of Fallot, Heart Atria, Follow-Up Studies, Heart Defects, Congenital, Ventricular Function, Left, Heart Conduction System, Blood Pressure, Risk Factors, Systole, Tachycardia, Ventricular, Risk Assessment, Defibrillators, Implantable, Death, Sudden, Cardiac, Echocardiography

 < Back to Listings